hkust-taco/hmloc/oopsla23-artifact-overview.md

 We agree to publish our artifact under a Creative Commons license.
 Note that this hmloc type system will be open source.
-We will provide the link after the double-blind review process.
+We will include the link in the final version of the manuscript.

 ## Artifact Requirements